MicrosoftDocs/powerapps-docs/articles/app-from-sharepoint.md

 **Prerequisites**

 - [Sign up](signup-for-powerapps.md) for PowerApps, [install](http://aka.ms/powerappsinstall) it, open it, and then sign in by providing the same credentials that you used to sign up.

-## What SharePoint Online lists can be used with PowerApps ##
-- PowerApps currently supports Sharepoint online custom lists.
+- PowerApps only supports creating apps for Sharepoint Online custom lists.
 Document libraries are not supported, but will be coming soon.
-- Here are the supported list columns types that are supported by PowerApps:
+- Check to make sure that your list only contains columns supported by PowerApps.
+Here are the  list column types that are supported by PowerApps:

 | SharePoint online list column type | Supported by PowerApps |
 |------------------------------------|------------------------|